joshnuss/wasm-resumability-experiment/README.md

 The component is a incrementing counter.
 It's state is a single number.

 On each server request the `.wasm` component is loaded, and `increment()` is called multiple times.
-This modifies the components memory.
+This modifies the component's memory.

 Then the state (shared memory) is extracted from the component and sent down to the browser (attached to the `<body>` tag as `data-state` attribute).